Multiplicative lattices with absorbing factorization: Introduction

 In \cite{YaNiNi21}, the authors introduced the concept of $1$-absorbing prime ideals in commutative rings with identity.
 These ideals are generalizations of prime ideals and many authors studied them from different points of view (see \cite{BoTaTeKo22}).
 The first aim of this paper is to study $1$-absorbing prime elements in C-lattices.
 Another (well-known) generalization of $1$-absorbing prime ideals are $2$-absorbing ideals.
 They have first been mentioned in \cite{Ba07} and in \cite{JaTeYe14}, the authors introduced $2$-absorbing elements in multiplicative lattices.
+A proper element $p\in L$ is called a {\it $2$-absorbing element} (also called a TA-element throughout this paper) if $abc\leq p$ implies that $ab\leq p$ or $bc\leq p$ or $ac\leq p$ for all $a,b,c\in L$.

 The aforementioned concepts are part of the more general definition, namely that of $n$-absorbing ideals.
 These types of ideals were introduced and studied by Anderson and Badawi (see \cite{AnBa11}).
 It turns out that $n$-absorbing ideals are not just interesting objects in multiplicative ideal theory, but also in factorization theory.
 For instance, there is an important connection between $n$-absorbing ideals and the $\omega$-invariant in factorization theory (see \cite{AnBa11}).
 For a profound discussion of the $\omega$-invariant, we refer to \cite{GeHa08}.